UInt2048/Spice/README.md

 ## Installation
 Obviously, just run `make` to create all generated files (the makefile requires macOS, use a VM or something if you need it).
+If you have an issue with the makefile, forcibly modify the makefile of img4lib to enable `-DUSE_LIBCOMPRESSION`

 The app is a *semi-untethered jailbreak*.
 The app will not install the untether payload.